JackDougherty/jack-site/_portfolio/11scholarship.md

 ---
-title: "Scholarship"
+title: "Publications"
-permalink: /scholarship/
+permalink: /publications/
 date: 2025-12-11
 # reminder: chronological layout
 header:
   teaser: images/portfolio/cover3Books-600x400.jpg
-excerpt: "Publications on education policy, urban studies, and digital history"
+excerpt: "Published works on education policy, urban studies, and digital history"
 ---

-## Works in-progress
+## Publications (in descending chronological order)

 Dougherty, Jack, and contributors. *On the Line: How Schooling, Housing, and Civil Rights Shaped Hartford and Its Suburbs*.
 Open-access book-in-progress, under contract with Amherst College Press. <https://OnTheLine.trincoll.edu>.
 Abstract: Draft edition of a digital-first, open-access, book-in-progress.
 A history of housing and schooling boundaries that have divided metropolitan Hartford, Connecticut, and the struggles of families and civil rights activists to cross over, redraw, or erase these lines.

-## Publications (in descending chronological order)

 Gold, June, David K. Ware, and Jack Dougherty.
 “Does My Connecticut Property Deed Contain A Racist Covenant?,” public outreach site, 2024. <https://myctdeed.com>.